mathieumack/Autofac.Extras.MvvmCross/README.md

 This project is a fork of the original project : https://github.com/autofac/Autofac.Extras.MvvmCross

 ## Compatibility
 This project already works only for a WPF app.
-The nucpec file will be updated quickly.
+The nuspec file will be updated quickly.

 ###How to use it ?
 #### Add package from nuGet